 Economic Environment and Retailer Performance.
 We continue to monitor economic conditions that may unfavorably affect our businesses, such as deteriorating consumer demand, pricing pressure on our products, credit quality of our receivables, and foreign currency exchange rates.
 Our business is dependent upon a limited number of customers who account for a significant portion of our revenue.
 Our five largest customers accounted for 60.1% and 66.4% of net revenue during the three months ended June 30, 2015 and 2014, respectively.
 As of June 30, 2015 and March 31, 2015, our five largest customers comprised approximately 61.0% and 63.9% of our gross accounts receivable, respectively.
 We had three customers who accounted for approximately 27.1%, 15.5% and 10.1% of our gross accounts receivable as of June 30, 2015 and three customers who accounted for 18.5%, 18.4% and 17.6% of our gross accounts receivable as of March 31, 2015.
 We did not have any additional customers that exceeded 10% of our gross accounts receivable as of June 30, 2015 and March 31, 2015.
-The economic environment has affected our customers in the past, and may do so in the future.
+We environment has affected our customers in the past, and may do so in the future.
 Bankruptcies or consolidations of our large retail customers could seriously hurt our business, due to uncollectible accounts receivables and the concentration of purchasing power among the remaining large retailers.
 Certain of our large customers sell used copies of our games, which may negatively affect our business by reducing demand for new copies of our games.
 While the downloadable content that we now offer for certain of our titles may serve to reduce used game sales, we expect used game sales to continue to adversely affect our business.

 Hardware Platforms.
 We derive most of our revenue from the sale of products made for video game platforms manufactured by third-parties, such as Sony's PS3 and PS4, and Microsoft's Xbox 360 and Xbox One, which comprised approximately 80.8% of the Company's net revenue by product platform for the three months ended June 30, 2015.
 The success of our business is dependent upon continued consumer acceptance of these platforms and continued growth in their installed base.
 When new hardware platforms are introduced, demand for software used on older platforms typically declines, which may negatively affect our business during the market transition to the new consoles.
 We continually monitor console hardware sales.
 We manage our product delivery on each current and future platform in a manner we believe to be most effective to maximize our revenue opportunities and achieve the desired return on our investments in product development.
-Additionally, our development costs are generally higher for titles during platform transition periods, and we have a limited ability to predict the consumer acceptance of the future platforms, which may affect our sales and profitability.
-Accordingly, our strategy is to focus our development efforts on a select number of the highest quality titles for these platforms, while also expanding our offerings for emerging platforms such as mobile and online games.
+Additionally, our development costs are generally higher for titles during platform transition periods, and we have a limited ability to predict the consumer acceptance of the highest quality titles for these platforms, while also expanding our offerings for emerging platforms such as mobile and online games.